SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 #### 1) Initializing the controllers

 Two different controllers are necessary for the transcription comparator and for the diarization viewer.
 The service `Controller` from the `controllerServices` is dedicated to the controllers initialization.
 They will attach specific instances to a root scope as well as useful functions that are then available in the html pages.
-The instance manipulated for the transcription comparator is `transcriptionData` which contain the important information built from the seg and json files given by the developer (or only the enhanced json data file if present).
-The instance manipulated for the diarization viewer is `transcriptionData` again and `speakerBar` which contain the information built from `transcriptionData` and which permit to handle the interactive bar.
+The instances manipulated are `transcriptionData` which contains the important information built from the seg and ctm files given by the developer and `speakerBar` which contain the information built from `transcriptionData` and which permits to handle the interactive bar.

 The transcription comparator has to call the service :

-	Controller.initializeTranscriptionComparisonCtrl($scope,step);
+	Controller.initializeTranscriptionComparisonCtrl($scope,step,colors);

 `step` is the integer value representing the number of word displayed at the same time.
+`colors` is an array of color names.
+One color is attributed to one speaker on the bar: they will be given in the order of the array to the speakers sorted (decreasing) by their speaking time.
+Nevertheless, if they are less speakers in the transcriptions than colors given, only the first colors will be used.
+And if they are more speakers than colors given, the last color will be used several time for the speakers whose talk the less.
+The speaker bar will automatically represent the first transcription (index 0 in the json data array).

 The diarization viewer has to call the service :

 	Controller.initializeDiarizationCtrl($scope,step,numTranscription,colors);

 `step` has the same signification as previously.
-As we have seen before, the json data given by the developer are an array of transcription.
+As we have seen before, the json data are an array of transcription.
 A diarization viewer's controller handle one transcription only (its goal his to give a graphical representation of the different stakeholders for one transcription). `numTranscription` is the index in the array of the transcription that will be used.
-`colors` is an array of color names.
-One color is attributed to one speaker on the bar: they will be given in the order of the array to the speakers sorted (decreasing) by their speaking time.
-Nevertheless, if they are less speakers in the transcriptions than colors given, only the first colors will be used.
-And if they are more speakers than colors given, the last color will be used several time for the speakers whose talk the less.
+`colors` represents the same thing that before.

 #### 2) Elements to use in the html pages